-Your candidate number for the examinations will be provided by your college.
-You can also locate it on the Examination and Assessment Information page in Student Self Service or by looking on the top of your individual timetable.
+Your candidate number will be provided by your college you can also locate it on the Examination and Assessment Information page in Student Self Service or by looking on the top of your individual timetable.
 Your candidate number is not your student number.